 3. Inconel® Alloys

-Inconel® is a family of austenitic nickel-chromium-based superalloys, which are known for their remarkable resistance to oxidation and corrosion, even in extreme environments.
+Inconel® is a group of austenitic nickel-chromium-based superalloys, well-known for their exceptional resistance to oxidation and corrosion even in extreme environments.

 4. Nickel and Monel® Alloys